KasparEtter/ef1p/pages/email/email.md

 </figure>

 - **Second preimage resistance**:
-  It is infeasible to find a different input which hashes to the same output as a given input.
+  It's infeasible to find a different input which hashes to the same output as a given input.

 <figure markdown="block">
 {% include_relative generated/hash-second-preimage.embedded.svg %}